ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

    Look for the file share with `replica` in the **Replication role** column.

-2. Remove the replication relationship by running the `share-replica-split` command with the replica file share ID:
+2. Remove the replication relationship by running the `share-replica-split` command.
+Replace `REPLICA_SHARE_ID` with the ID or name of the replica file share.

    ```sh
    ibmcloud is share-replica-split REPLICA_SHARE_ID
    ```
    {: pre}

-   Where `REPLICA_SHARE_ID` is the ID or name of the replica file share.

    See the following example: